staxmanade/diffXcodeTargets/Readme.md

 # diffXcodeTargets

-Command line tool that can be used to diff two Xcode targets
+Command line tool that can be used to diff two Xcode targets.

+:warning: :warning: :warning: this is a bit of an early spike :construction: :construction: :construction:

+# Sample of a diff

+![sample image of a diff of two targets](assets/SampleOfDiff.png)

 # How to Install

 `npm install -g diffxcodetargets`

-# Sample of a diff

-![sample image of a diff of two targets](assets/SampleOfDiff.png)

 # Usage